saiganesh08/Disease-Prediction/README.md

     ii.
 Navie Bayes
     iii.Random Forest
     iv.
 KNN(K-Nearest Neighbours)

-  3)The data will be stored and viewed using sqlite
+  3)Graphical user Intergace (GUI) designed by using Tkinter 4)The data will be stored and viewed using sqlite